book a taster class

 Straight Up Acting

-In addition to the points made left, course content for our eldest students mirrors adult professional training acting training and provides a foundation and support for more serious actors who may be studying Drama GCSE or who have the ambition of applying to The National Youth Theatre, The Brit School or other drama schools in the future.
+Course content for our eldest students mirrors adult professional acting training and provides a foundation and support for more serious actors who may be studying Drama GCSE or who have the ambition of applying to The National Youth Theatre, The Brit School or other drama schools in the future.

 Discovery / Getting To Know “You”